Andalusia: Secondary sector: industry

 The Andalusian industrial sector has always been relatively small.
 Nevertheless, in 2007, Andalusian industry earned 11.979 million euros and employed more than 290,000 workers.
 This represented 9.15 percent of regional GDP, far below the 15.08 the secondary sector represents in the economy of Spain as a whole.
 By analyzing the different subsectors of the food industry Andalusian industry accounts for more than 16% of total production.
 In a comparison with the Spanish economy, this subsector is virtually the only food that has some weight in the national economy with 16.16%.
 Lies far behind the manufacturing sector of shipping materials just over 10% of the Spanish economy.
 Companies like Cruzcampo (Heineken Group), Puleva, Domecq, Santana Motors or Renault-Andalusia, are exponents of these two subsectors.
 Of note is the Andalusian aeronautical sector, which is second nationally only behind Madrid and represents approximately 21% of total turnover in terms of employment, highlighting companies like Airbus, Airbus Military, or the newly formed Aerospace Alestis.
 On the contrary it is symptomatic of how little weight the regional economy in such important sectors such as textiles or electronics at the national level.

 Andalusian industry is also characterized by a specialization in industrial activities of transforming raw agricultural and mineral materials.
 This is largely done by small enterprises without the public or foreign investment more typical of a high level of industrialization.

 Tertiary sector: services

-Castle of Sancti Petri, located in San Fernando, Cádiz.
+Castle of Sancti Petri, located in San Fernando.
 One of the largest components of the service sector is "sun and sand" tourism.

 In recent decades the Andalusian tertiary (service) sector has grown greatly, and has come to constitute the majority of the regional economy, as is typical of contemporary economies in developed nations.
 In 1975 the service sector produced 51.1 percent of local GDP and employed 40.8 percent of the work force.
 In 2007, this had risen to 67.9 percent of GDP and 66.42 percent of jobs.
 This process of "tertiarization" of the economy has followed a somewhat unusual course in Andalusia.
 This growth occurred somewhat earlier than in most developed economies and occurred independently of the local industrial sector.
 There were two principal reasons that "tertiarization" followed a different course in Andalusia than elsewhere: